geekkun/geekkun/README.md

 ### Hi there 👋, my name is Aleks
-#### I'm a Senior Python Developer
+#### I'm a Full Stack Developer

-Right now, I work as a senior risk analyst at robo.finance, and I'm based in Moscow.
-I am developing microservices for anti-fraud and risk systems.
-I often use Python 3, PostgreSQL, Docker, Flask and other little things.
+Right now, I work as a senior risk developer at robo.finance, and I'm based in Moscow.
+I'm developing microservices for anti-fraud and risk systems.
+I often use Python 3, PostgreSQL, Docker, Flask, Django and other little things.
 I usually create services with REST API and other exciting technologies, time to time asyncio or multiprocessing come in handy.

-Skills: PYTHON / VUE JS / DOCKER / JS / TAILWIND CSS / AWS / GCP / NGINX
+Skills: PYTHON / VUE JS / DOCKER / JS / TAILWIND CSS / AWS / GCP / NGINX / SQL

 - 🔭 I’m currently working on https://wish.surf
 - 📫 How to reach me: me@alekskuznetsov.com